EndenDragon/old-pawprintradio.com/README.md

 2. Download the zip tarball or clone the repository
 3. Locate `SAMPLE mysql-login.json` and make a copy, removing the `SAMPLE` from the filename.
 4. Fill out the mysql details in `mysql-login.json` and save the file.
 This is for the requests system, and the app cannot run without it.
+5. Repeat step 3 and 4 with `SAMPLE config.json` file, copying it to `config.json`, and edit the contents.
-5. Locate any of the `.py` files within the folder and run them using python.
+6. Locate any of the `.py` files within the folder and run them using python.
 For example: `python main.py` (from mane-site)
-6. Open up a web browser and point to the ip address shown in the window
+7. Open up a web browser and point to the ip address shown in the window

 ## Significant Files Breakdown
 ```